-- The moving ball again has kinetic energy. - This is an example of Newton's Third Law of Motion : Action/Reaction.
+- The push the ball receives from the floor causes it to rebound, meaning it bounces up. - The moving ball again has kinetic energy. - This is an example of Newton's Third Law of Motion : Action/Reaction.
 The principles are translated by one mode hybrid automaton.

-- Hybrid automata are clearly structures that organise the different modes or phases of the hybrid system under consideration. - On the two examples : - the nodes are encapsulating the differential equations and the piece of system - the transitions are actions which are modelling the instantaneous switching from one mode to another mode. - Each mode is describing a behaviour of the system between two instants.
+- Hybrid automata are clearly structures that organise the different modes or phases of the hybrid system under consideration. - On the two examples : - the nodes are encapsulating the differential equations and the piece of system - the transitions are actions which are modelling the instantaneous switching from one mode to another mode. - Each mode is describing a behaviour of the system between two instants